Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 An example of this is when one piles many questions/issues in one single message, when people join after some time the discussion,they are unable to catch up from the very top sometimes.
 In that case is better to face one thing at the time and pass on to the next when the previous is exhausted and in doing that there is the need to be intransigent with the discussion remaining on topic.

 E-mails allow for recap, or a single notification for a group of mails, chat systems send a notification for every and each message that gets to be posted, this resulting in a dancing and ringing smartphone in less than a minute.

+For this reasons a chat solution is fine for some stuff and not for everything.
+Also understand the kind of technology for chatting is important, is not just a flow of messages like IRC (that anyway is getting abandoned for various reasons), but include usability, multi-device usage and various levels of anonymous.
+For a lot of people use IRC or Jabber is difficult because they have no idea of what means use a "client", that need to be configured but also what pick for that scope based on their system.
+Often this clients doesn't have modern features like the link preview with an image, title of the pages etc, bot with buttons to press instead of commands etc. Another problem is the anonymous level that today's with the various Code of Conducts is a problem because doesn't let to be enforced.

+So a chat is not just a place to discuss but part of the ecosystem and need to follow some rules and expectations that are shared with everyone.
+Infact as example if you take specific kind of community for they is perfectly fine to be anonymous and they doesn't care of the client etc but for others instead the appearance is very important.

 #### Public Speaking